 So Toms fought the system while they kept his secrets.
 Living in hiding for years and unable to work or use her social security number, film became the only means for Toms to reveal her story to the American public.
-She had two days to shoot, $1500 and zero connections in the region in which she hid.
+She had two days to shoot, little money and zero connections in the region in which she hid.
 Yet, a team came together to save her life and make this impossible film, not realizing that after the first day of production the offender would strike again…and again…

 A Documentary about Federally Empowered Rape and the Pursuit of Justice in America.